-Following the events of the previous arc, X-Force learns that the humans that Bastion resurrected have been placed in key positions.
+Following these events, X-Force learn that the humans that Bastion resurrected have been placed in key positions.
 While they at first are set to take them out, Cyclops instead sends them to track down the Vanisher because he has stolen the Legacy Virus from one of Sinister's labs.
-Archangel and and Elixir are then added to the team and they go after the Vanisher in Tokyo.
-After also adding Domino and coercing the Vanisher into the team, they head back to the lab he stole it from.
+Archangel and Elixir are then added to the team and they go after the Vanisher in Tokyo.
+After also adding Domino and coercing the Vanisher into the team, they head back to the lab he stole the virus from.
 They manage to recover the virus but due to Cameron Hodge's soldiers attacking, Laura gets infected.
 She runs off to kill herself in a vat of molten metal, but Elixir tries to talk her out of it.
 Earlier, Archangel had remarked that the clones in Sinister's labs weren't real and this combined with her life's experiences made Laura not value her own life.
-Josh managed to convince her that she was real and that her life was worth living and purges the Legacy Virus out of her system.
+Josh manages to convince her that she is real and that her life is worth living and purges the Legacy Virus out of her system.

 X-23 later moves with the X-Men to San Francisco, where they are accepted as heroes by the mayor, having rejected the Fifty State Initiative.
 X-23 was roomed with Armor and Pixie.
 Laura left behind a towel covered with blood, which the latter brought to Emma Frost.
 Frost stated that it wasn't Laura's blood and later brought this matter to the Cabal.